iliakan/javascript-tutorial/1-js/2-first-steps/08-type-conversions/article.md

 |<code>true&nbsp;/&nbsp;false</code> | `1 / 0` |
 | `string` | The string is read "as is", whitespaces from both sides are ignored.
 An empty string is  `0`.
 An error gives `NaN`. |

+ToBoolean
-**ToBoolean** is the simplest one:
+: ToBoolean is the simplest one:

 | Value |  Becomes... |
 |-------|-------------|
 |`0`, `null`, `undefined`, `NaN`, `""` |`false`|
 |any other value| `true` |

 Most of these rules are easy to understand and memorize.
 The notable exceptions where people usually make mistakes are:

 - `undefined` is `NaN` as a number.
 - `"0"` is true as a boolean.

-Objects can define their own methods of converting to a string or a number, we'll see them later.
-But they can't redefine the conversion to boolean.